JustineDevs/Hyperkit-Agent/hyperkit-agent/docs/GUIDE/IPFS_RAG_GUIDE.md

 echo "New documentation..." >> docs/new_feature.md

 # Regenerate vectors
-python scripts/setup_rag_vectors.py
+hyperagent setup_rag_vectors

 # Upload to IPFS
-python scripts/setup_rag_vectors.py --upload-ipfs
+hyperagent setup_rag_vectors --upload-ipfs
 # Save the new CID!

 # Update CI/CD with new CID